botpress/botpress/docs/getting_started/trivia_deploying.md

 - Install the Heroku CLI by following [these instructions](https://devcenter.heroku.com/articles/heroku-cli).

-- Type `heroku login` in your terminal to login to heroku
+- Type `heroku login` in your terminal to log in to Heroku.

 ### Git